 Jovian and Saturnian discoveries

 Voyager 2 arrived at Jupiter in 1979, two years after launching from Cape Canaveral.
-Since Voyager 1 had just gone through the system four months previously, Voyager 2's arrival allowed NASA to take valuable comparison shots of Jupiter and its planets.
+Since Voyager 1 had just gone through the system four months previously, Voyager 2's arrival allowed NASA to take valuable comparison shots of Jupiter and its moons.
 It saw changes in the Great Red Spot and also resolved some of the moon's surfaces in greater detail.

 Voyager 2 took pictures of many of Jupiter's satellites.
 Among its most spectacular findings were pictures from the icy Europa.
 From 128,000 miles away, Voyager 2 took more detailed images of the moon's cracks.
 Scientists detected no change in elevation on the planet; one famously commented that the moon looked as smooth as a billiard ball.